Introduction

 • State variables store the address of contract the assertion is protecting

-The constructor of the assertion runs against an empty state.
-That means you can pass values in the constructor but you can not read values from other contracts.
+• The constructor runs against an empty state.
+This means you can pass values in the constructor but you can not read values from other contracts.

 3. Triggering Assertions